innolitics/rdm/rdm/init_files/documents/software_plan.md

 ## Development Tools

-TODO: The technical lead should keep an up-to-date list of development tools here, such as linters and versions.
+TODO: The project lead should keep an up-to-date list of development tools here, such as linters and versions.

 If the software system's safety classification is not level C (the highest), you may delete this section.